Samantha Fox (politician)

-Samantha Fox is a New Hampshire politician.
+Samantha Fox is an American politician who represents New Hampshire.

 Career

 On November 6, 2018, Fox was elected to the New Hampshire House of Representatives where she represents the Merrimack 23 district.
 She assumed office on December 5, 2018.
 She is a Democrat.
 Fox resigned on January 12, 2021 as she was moving out of her district.

 Personal life

 Fox resides in Bow, New Hampshire.
 Fox is married and has one child.